 11. Blood-Starved Beast

 This is all due to one very important fact about the Blood-Starved Beast.
-She is really hungry and she really wants blood.
+She is really hungry, and she wants blood.
 Says so right in her name.

-If you use a Pungent Blood Cocktail and throw it in a corner, she will turn her back to sniff the scent and you can get quite a few attacks in.
-Be sure to watch for her poison animation in the second phase and to use your antidotes sparingly and wisely.
+If you use a Pungent Blood Cocktail and throw it in a corner, she will turn her back to sniff the scent, and you can get quite a few attacks in.
+Watch for her poison animation in the second phase, and use your antidotes sparingly and wisely.